mjhea0/node-stripe-charge/README.md

 ## to do

-1. add mongose to store StripeID
-2. handle responses
-3. unit- FREAKING - testing
+1. unit- FREAKING - testing
+2. admin